HexFiend/HexFiend/README.md

 A fast and clever open source hex editor for macOS.

-Download the latest version for from the [releases](https://github.com/ridiculousfish/HexFiend/releases) page.
+Download the latest version from the [releases](https://github.com/ridiculousfish/HexFiend/releases) page.

 ## Features